borntofrappe/borntofrappe/playground/Style Guide/README.md

 />
 ```

+Or, alternatively, in the stylesheet.

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Maven+Pro:wght@500;600;700&family=Source+Code+Pro&family=Ubuntu:ital,wght@0,400;0,700;1,400;1,700&display=swap');
 ```

-Refer to _Fonts/index.html_ for a visual.

 ## Colors

-In _Colors/index.html_ I describe four different sets of colors. `frappe` and `frappe-grey` are used by default, while `twilight` and `twilight-grey` for a dark color scheme.
+In the global stylesheet, I describe four different sets of colors. `frappe` and `frappe-grey`, included by default, and `twilight` and `twilight-grey` for the alternative color palette. dark color scheme.

-Refer to _Colors/global.css_ to see how the variables are set up.
-Include the sets in the `:root` element, and the variables actually using these values in the `body` element, using `--primary-*` and `--grey-*` labels.
-For the dark color scheme, refer to the logic described in _Components/Dark Mode Toggle_.
+The idea is to include the sets in the `:root` selector, and the variables actually using these values in the `body` selector, with `--primary-*` and `--grey-*` labels.

+In the `Colors` folder, you find a node script which looks at the global stylesheet to provide a visual representation of the possible colors in a markup file.

-**Be warned**: in the design of a few components, like the footer, the elements use the colors from a one scheme only.
+In terms of design, it is worth mentioning how in the design of a few components, like the footer, the elements use the colors from a one color scheme only.

 ```css
 footer {